McWilliams Center for Cosmology

 Christopher Genovese's (Statistics) research involves high-dimensional and nonparametric inferences with applications to complex scientific problems.
 A major focus of his research is developing statistical methods for problems in astrophysics and cosmology, including analysis of the Cosmic Microwave Background, inference for the dark energy equation of state, and source detection.

-Fred Gilman (Physics, Mellon College of Science Dean) does research in theoretical particle physics, particularly in understanding the nature of CP violation.
+Fred Gilman (Physics) does research in theoretical particle physics, particularly in understanding the nature of CP violation.
 He looks to the LHC to provide us with additional sources of CP violation that would explain the dominance of matter over antimatter in the universe and to produce in the laboratory the particles that make up the dark matter.
 Gilman is leading efforts to create and expand the McWilliams Center for Cosmology.
 He is a member of the Board of Directors of the Large Synoptic Survey Telescope Corporation.

 Leonard Kisslinger (Physics) does research on the electroweak and QCD phase transitions, which occurred when the temperature of the universe was about 100 Gev and 150 MeV, respectively.
 He has been investigating the magnetic fields which are produced for possible polarization correlations in the CMB radiation and as seeds for the galactic and extragalactic magnetic fields which have been observed.
 He has worked on the gravitational waves produced by these phase transitions.
 Also, in collaboration with experimentalists and theorists at LANL, he has been studying the detection of quark/gluon plasma in RHIC experiments and the very large velocities of pulsars that are produced in a supernova collapse.